RyanNerd/Services/README.md

 App to track services of clients and allow the easy reporting and uploading to HMIS

+See the `docs` folder for HMIS integration documentation details.

 This app is written in React and uses the following libraries:

 - [useHooks](https://usehooks-ts.com/) A library of useful React hooks